BesoBerdzenishvili/callAppBackend/README.md

 The project uses MongoDB as a database layer.
 Install MongoDB on your machine before starting anything.
 Windows, Mac.

 Special note
-Import codeshare data (https://codeshare.io/callapp-beqa-sturua) in your local DB to use it in application.
+Import codeshare data (https://codeshare.io/callapp-beqa-sturua) in your local MongoDB to use it in application.

 To start dev server, run:
 yarn start